10 Signs You're In A Toxic Relationship

 Negative Financial Behaviors

-"My hard earned money is my own.
-Your hard earned money is also my own."
+"My hard-earned money is my own.
+Your hard-earned money is also my own."

 This is the philosophy of a person in a toxic relationship with negative financial behaviors.
-They want to control what you do with your money, while spending their own carelessly.
+They want to control what you do with your money while spending their own carelessly.
 When they use all of their funds, it's your job to provide for their unhealthy habit and nothing else.
-They must see where every piece of your money goes to while ignoring the true hypocrisy of it all.
+They must see where every piece of your money goes while ignoring the true hypocrisy of it all.

-Often, they force you take on financial responsibilities you were not responsible for creating.
+Often, they force you to take on financial responsibilities you were not responsible for creating.
 In addition, they leave you dependent on them when the truth is they depend on you.
 Eventually, you become dependent on them and the vicious cycle repeats.
 When your relationship starts displaying negative financial behaviors, consider the healthiness of your relationship.

 Dishonesty/"Gaslighting"